 If workers compensation is not sufficient, you cannot sue your employer, but you may be able to file suit against a property owner, an architect, a general contractor, or the manufacturer of a defective tool or piece of equipment by proving that their negligence was a cause of the accident.
 This is called a third-party lawsuit, and it is an effective legal option in helping you get full and fair compensation for your injuries.

-Howie Law Firm LLC brings a collective 95 years of personal injury law experience to bear in helping people who have suffered a construction accident injury – and who have a legitimate claim against a third party.
-Our AV-rated construction accident attorneys have helped hundreds of workers in the region.How a Third-Party Personal Injury Claim can Help You
+Howie Law Firm LLC brings over 30 years of personal injury law experience to bear in helping people who have suffered a construction accident injury – and who have a legitimate claim against a third party.
+Our AV-rated construction accident attorney has helped hundreds of workers in the region.How a Third-Party Personal Injury Claim can Help You

 Under workers compensation, an employee may receive benefits if he or she was involved in an “accidental personal injury arising out of and in the course of employment.”
 Whether you are considered to have suffered total temporary disability or permanent total disability, you are entitled to receive two-thirds of your average weekly wage – up to the average Maryland weekly wage, which is recalculated by the Maryland Department of Labor, Licensing and Regulation every year.